 At their very core, they believe in something that goes beyond the product and even into the very fabric of humanity.
 That’s the kind of company whose long-term strategy is based on WHY they do what they do.

 Start With WHY To Make Your Company Extraordinary

 Let’s rewind.
 Simon Sinek’s famous Ted talk “Start With Why” set out to establish why some companies achieve extraordinary success while others are a complete flop despite having the same resources available.
-He answered that companies, like Apple, start with WHY.
-They’re not just a computer company who make better computers than anyone else.
+He answered that companies like Apple start with WHY.
+They’re not just a computer company that makes better computers than anyone else.
 They have a deeper purpose.
 As Sinek puts it, “People don’t buy what you do.
 They buy why you do it.“

 WHY is at the core of your company’s foundation.
 It guides your company’s vision, which in turn guides your mission and feeds into your values.
 This influences how you externally communicate with your stakeholders and how people and the media relate to your organization.

 - WHAT: A simple description of your product.
 Every single company and organization on the planet knows (or should know) precisely WHAT they do.
 They should also be able to describe their product or service easily.

 - HOW: What differentiates you from your competitors?
 These can be in the forms of UVPs or USPs, but HOWs often explain how you do things differently or better.
 While not being as obvious as the WHAT statement, most companies might have to think about it for a while, but eventually, you would come up with a few reasons.
 (Also, if you say you have no competitors, experience tells us that it’s unlikely to be true).